Accepting my child's stammer

-Kirsty Haigh, on the challenges she faced when her son, Elliot, started stammering.
+Kirsty Haigh writes about the challenges she faced when her son Elliot started stammering.

 I’m not going to lie, being the parent of a child who stammers isn’t easy.
 It’s a test of patience, control, emotion and strength.
 But it is also an opportunity to share a journey, as you learn together as a family how to cope, enjoy and embrace life with a stammer.